wydghyh/device_management_system/README.md

-Here is code of Device Management System, including front-end and bacm-end code.
+Here is code of Device Management System, including front-end and back-end code.